Translate First Reorder Later: Leveraging Monotonicity in Semantic Parsing: Experiments

-\textsc{GeoAligned} \citep{locatelli-quattoni-2022-measuring} augments the popular \textsc{Geo} semantic parsing benchmark \citep{aaai-zelle-1996} with word alignment annotations.
-The dataset contains questions about US geography and it employs the FunQL formalism \citep{kate-etal-2005-learning}.
-In total, there are 880 examples, all annotated with word alignments.
-We evaluate on three partitions: question, query and length.
+\textsc{GeoAligned} \citep{locatelli-quattoni-2022-measuring} augments the popular \textsc{Geo} semantic parsing benchmark \citep{aaai-zelle-1996} with token alignment annotations.
+The dataset contains questions about US geography and corresponding meaning representation using the FunQL formalism \citep{kate-etal-2005-learning}.
+In total, there are 880 examples, all annotated with token alignments.
+We evaluate on three partitions: question (\textsc{?}), query (\textsc{Q}) and length (\textsc{LEN}).
 The question partition is a standard IID split where test and train are sampled from the same distribution.
-The query partition, introduced by \citet{finegan-dollak-etal-2018-improving}, is designed to be compositional.
-It ensures that the templates of the MRs in the test set are never seen in the train.
-The length partition, introduced by \citet{herzig-berant-2021-span}, instead assigns the longest sequences to the test.
+The query partition, introduced by \citet{finegan-dollak-etal-2018-improving}, is designed to be compositional by ensuring that the templates of the MRs in the test set are never seen during training.
+The length partition, introduced by \citet{herzig-berant-2021-span}, assigns the longest sequences to the test.

-The dataset comes translated in English, Italian and German, in this way we can test our approach across different languages.
-For our experiments we use the version of the dataset that does not anonymize constants: in other words, we keep the original NL and MR sequences which include names of cities, states, rivers and places.
-We follow \citet{wang-etal-2021-structured-nips} in removing brackets.
+The dataset comes in English, Italian and German: in this way we can test our approach across different languages.
+In our experiments, we do not anonymize constants: in other words, we keep the original NL and MR sequences which include names of cities, states, etc. We follow \citet{wang-etal-2021-structured-nips} in removing brackets.